TimesNet-Gen: Deep Learning-based Site Specific Strong Motion Generation: Methodology

 \section{Methodology}

-We benchmark two approaches for strong‑motion reconstruction and conditional generation: the proposed TimesNet‑Gen and conditional VAE baseline.
-Below, the details of the architectures, station-id conditioning, generative sampling methods, input data preprocessing steps, training strategies, and utilized evaluation metrics are presented.
+We benchmark two approaches for strong-motion reconstruction and conditional generation: the proposed TimesNet-Gen and a conditional VAE baseline.
+Below, the details of the architectures, the Dirichlet-based sampling method for station conditioning, input data preprocessing steps, and the utilized datasets are presented.